lukejacksonn/hyperapp-wiki/Does-HyperApp-really-weight-1kb?.md

-HyperApp is 1300 bytes.
+HyperApp is 1300 bytes minified + gzipped.

+How?
 The `html` module is never used in a production environment and the router is optional.
-This leaves `h` and `app`, so, the answer is yes.